What is a digital signature?

-A digital signature is a mathematical technique used to validate the authenticity and integrity of a message, software or digital document.
+A digital signature is a mathematical technique used to validate the authenticity and integrity of a digital document, message or software.
 It's the digital equivalent of a handwritten signature or stamped seal, but it offers far more inherent security.
 A digital signature is intended to solve the problem of tampering and impersonation in digital communications.

 How do digital signatures work?

 Digital signatures are based on public key cryptography, also known as asymmetric cryptography.
-Using a public key algorithm, such as RSA (Rivest-Shamir-Adleman), two keys are generated, creating a mathematically linked pair of keys, one private and one public.
+Using a public key algorithm -- such as Rivest-Shamir-Adleman, or RSA -- two keys are generated, creating a mathematically linked pair of keys: one private and one public.

 Digital signatures work through public key cryptography's two mutually authenticating cryptographic keys.
-The individual who creates the digital signature uses a private key to encrypt signature-related data, while the only way to decrypt that data is with the signer's public key.
+For encryption and decryption, the person who creates the digital signature uses a private key to encrypt signature-related data.
+The only way to decrypt that data is with the signer's public key.

-If the recipient can't open the document with the signer's public key, that's a sign there's a problem with the document or the signature.
+If the recipient can't open the document with the signer's public key, that indicates there's a problem with the document or the signature.
 This is how digital signatures are authenticated.

-Digital signature technology requires all parties trust that the individual creating the signature has kept the private key secret.
+Digital signature technology requires all parties trust that the person who creates the signature image has kept the private key secret.
 If someone else has access to the private signing key, that party could create fraudulent digital signatures in the name of the private key holder.

 What are the benefits of digital signatures?

 - Timestamping.
-By providing the data and time of a digital signature, timestamping is useful when timing is critical, such as for stock trades, lottery ticket issuance and legal proceedings.
+This provides the date and time of a digital signature and is useful when timing is critical, such as for stock trades, lottery ticket issuance and legal proceedings.

 - Globally accepted and legally compliant.
 The public key infrastructure (PKI) standard ensures vendor-generated keys are made and stored securely.
-Because of the international standard, a growing number of countries are accepting digital signatures as legally binding.
+With digital signatures becoming an international standard, more countries are accepting them as legally binding.

 - Time savings.
 Digital signatures simplify the time-consuming processes of physical document signing, storage and exchange, enabling businesses to quickly access and sign documents.

 - Cost savings.
-Organizations can go paperless and save money previously spent on the physical resources and on the time, personnel and office space used to manage and transport them.
+Organizations can go paperless and save money previously spent on the physical resources, time, personnel and office space used to manage and transport documents.

-- Positive environmental impact.
+- Positive environmental effects.
 Reducing paper use also cuts down on the physical waste generated by paper and the negative environmental impact of transporting paper documents.

 How do you create a digital signature?

-The reason for encrypting the hash instead of the entire message or document is a hash function can convert an arbitrary input into a fixed-length value, which is usually much shorter.
-This saves time as hashing is much faster than signing.
+The reason for encrypting the hash instead of the entire message or document is because a hash function can convert an arbitrary input into a fixed-length value, which is usually much shorter.
+This saves time, as hashing is much faster than signing.

 The value of a hash is unique to the hashed data.
-Any change in the data, even a change in a single character, will result in a different value.
+Any change in the data -- even a modification to a single character -- results in a different value.
 This attribute enables others to use the signer's public key to decrypt the hash to validate the integrity of the data.

 If the decrypted hash matches a second computed hash of the same data, it proves that the data hasn't changed since it was signed.
-If the two hashes don't match, the data has either been tampered with in some way and is compromised or the signature was created with a private key that doesn't correspond to the public key presented by the signer -- an issue with authentication.
+But, if the two hashes don't match, the data has either been tampered with in some way and is compromised or the signature was created with a private key that doesn't correspond to the public key presented by the signer.
+This signals an issue with authentication.

-A digital signature can be used with any kind of message, whether it is encrypted or not, simply so the receiver can be sure of the sender's identity and the message arrived intact.
-Digital signatures make it difficult for the signer to deny having signed something as the digital signature is unique to both the document and the signer and it binds them together.
+A digital signature can be used with any kind of message, whether or not it's encrypted, simply so the receiver can be sure of the sender's identity and that the message arrived intact.
+Digital signatures make it difficult for the signer to deny having signed something, as the digital signature is unique to both the document and the signer and it binds them together.
 This property is called nonrepudiation.

 Classes and types of digital signatures

-There are three different classes of digital signature certificates (DSCs):
+There are three different classes of digital signature certificates (DSCs) as follows:

 - Class 1.
-Cannot be used for legal business documents as they are validated based only on an email ID and username.
+This type of DSC can't be used for legal business documents, as they're validated based only on an email ID and username.
 Class 1 signatures provide a basic level of security and are used in environments with a low risk of data compromise.

 - Class 2.
-Often used for electronic filing (e-filing) of tax documents, including income tax returns and goods and services tax (GST) returns.
+These DSCs are often used for electronic filing (e-filing) of tax documents, including income tax returns and goods and services tax returns.
 Class 2 digital signatures authenticate a signer's identity against a pre-verified database.
 Class 2 digital signatures are used in environments where the risks and consequences of data compromise are moderate.

 - Class 3.
-The highest level of digital signatures, Class 3 signatures require a person or organization to present in front of a certifying authority to prove their identity before signing.
-Class 3 digital signatures are used for e-auctions, e-tendering, e-ticketing, court filings and in other environments where threats to data or the consequences of a security failure are high.
+The highest level of digital signatures, Class 3 signatures require people or organizations to present in front of a CA to prove their identity before signing.
+Class 3 digital signatures are used for e-auctions, e-tendering, e-ticketing and court filings, as well as in other environments where threats to data or the consequences of a security failure are high.

 Uses for digital signatures

 - Government.
-The U.S. Government Publishing Office (GPO) publishes electronic versions of budgets, public and private laws, and congressional bills with digital signatures.
-Digital signatures are used by governments worldwide for a variety of reasons, including processing tax returns, verifying business-to-government (B2G) transactions, ratifying laws and managing contracts.
+The U.S. Government Publishing Office publishes electronic versions of budgets, public and private laws, and congressional bills with digital signatures.
+Governments worldwide use digital signatures for processing tax returns, verifying business-to-government transactions, ratifying laws and managing contracts.
 Most government entities must adhere to strict laws, regulations and standards when using digital signatures.
-Many governments and corporations also use smart cards to ID their citizens and employees.
-These are physical cards endowed with a digital signature that can be used to give the cardholder access to an institution's systems or physical buildings.
+Many governments and corporations also use smart cards to identify their citizens and employees.
+These are physical cards with an embedded chip that contains a digital signature that provides the cardholder access to an institution's systems or physical buildings.

 - Healthcare.
-Digital signatures are used in the healthcare industry to improve the efficiency of treatment and administrative processes, to strengthen data security, for e-prescribing and hospital admissions.
-The use of digital signatures in healthcare must comply with the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+Digital signatures are used in the healthcare industry to improve the efficiency of treatment and administrative processes, strengthen data security, e-prescribe and process hospital admissions.
+The use of digital signatures in healthcare must comply with the Health Insurance Portability and Accountability Act of 1996.

 - Manufacturing.
-Manufacturing companies use digital signatures to speed up processes, including product design, quality assurance (QA), manufacturing enhancements, marketing and sales.
-The use of digital signatures in manufacturing is governed by the International Organization for Standardization (ISO) and the National Institute of Standards and Technology (NIST) Digital Manufacturing Certificate (DMC).
+Manufacturing companies use digital signatures to speed up processes, including product design, quality assurance, manufacturing enhancements, marketing and sales.
+The use of digital signatures in manufacturing is governed by the International Organization for Standardization and the National Institute of Standards and Technology Digital Manufacturing Certificate.

 - Financial services.
-The U.S. financial sector uses digital signatures for contracts, paperless banking, loan processing, insurance documentation, mortgages and more.
-This heavily regulated sector uses digital signatures with careful attention to the regulations and guidance put forth by the Electronic Signatures in Global and National Commerce Act (E-Sign Act), state Uniform Electronic Transactions Act (UETA) regulations, the Consumer Financial Protection Bureau (CFPB) and the Federal Financial Institutions Examination Council (FFIEC).
+The U.S. financial sector uses digital signatures for contracts, paperless banking, loan processing, insurance documentation and mortgages.
+This heavily regulated sector uses digital signatures, paying careful attention to the regulations and guidance put forth by the Electronic Signatures in Global and National Commerce Act (E-Sign Act), state Uniform Electronic Transactions Act regulations, the Consumer Financial Protection Bureau and the Federal Financial Institutions Examination Council.

 - Cryptocurrencies.
-Digital signatures are also used in bitcoin and other cryptocurrencies to authenticate the blockchain.
-They are also used to manage transaction data associated with cryptocurrency and as a way for users to show ownership of currency or their participation in a transaction.
+Bitcoin and other cryptocurrencies use digital signatures to authenticate the blockchain.
+They're also used to manage transaction data associated with cryptocurrency and as a way for users to show ownership of currency or their participation in a transaction.

 Why use PKI or PGP with digital signatures?

-Digital signatures use the PKI standard and the Pretty Good Privacy (PGP) encryption program because both reduce potential security issues that come with transmitting public keys.
+Digital signatures use the PKI standard and the Pretty Good Privacy (PGP) encryption program, as both reduce potential security issues that come with transmitting public keys.
 They validate that the sender's public key belongs to that individual and verify the sender's identity.

 The effectiveness of a digital signature's security is dependent on the strength of the private key security.
 Without PKI or PGP, it's impossible to prove someone's identity or revoke a compromised key, and it's easier for malicious actors to impersonate people.